Unidata/netcdf-c/man4/netcdf.md

   [[\<](#netCDF-Dispatch-Mechanism "Previous section in reading order")]   [[\>](#Step-1_002e "Next section in reading order")]       [[\<\<](#Internal-Dispatch-Table "Beginning of this chapter or previous chapter")]   [[Up](#Internal-Dispatch-Table "Up section")]   [[\>\>](#Combined-Index "Next chapter")]                   [[Top](#Top "Cover (top) of document")]   [Contents]   [[Index](#Combined-Index "Index")]   [[?](#SEC_About "About (help)")]
   ------------------------------------------------------------------------ ------------------------------------------------------ --- ------------------------------------------------------------------------------------ ----------------------------------------------- ------------------------------------------ --- --- --- --- ----------------------------------------- ------------ ------------------------------------ ----------------------------------

-Adding a New Dispatch Table {.unnumberedsec}
+Adding a New Dispatch Table
 ---------------------------

 In order to make this process concrete, let us assume we plan to add an